-Keep in mind that their feces look similar to bed bug feces, so if you are finding these black spots in your bedroom or on your bed and no sightings of a roach, then it might be an idea to check for bed bugs.
+Keep in mind that their feces look similar to bed bug feces, so if you are finding these black spots in your bedroom or on your bed and have no sightings of roaches, then it might be an idea to check for bed bugs.

 As these roaches prefer to live at higher levels of the room, look for their frass on the ceiling and near light fittings and towards the top of cabinets.

-Another indication of their presence are the egg capsules.
+Another indication of their presence is egg capsules.
 These are extremely small and will be hidden away so they can be hard to find but look carefully underneath chairs, nightstands, dressers, sofa, tables, etc.

 As well as inspecting the furniture, this species also deposits its egg capsules high up closer to the ceiling.